-The New Beverly Hills Diet is an updated version of the original Beverly Hills Diet which was published in 1981.
+“The New Beverly Hills Diet” is an updated version of the original “The Beverly Hills Diet,” which was published in 1981.
 The plan involves eating the right foods at the right time while paying particular attention to what foods you are eating together.

 The book explains the differences between the food groups.
 Fruits are essentially self-digesting, while carbohydrates can take up to three hours and proteins can take more than 10 hours to fully digest.
-Following the New Beverly Hills Diet, Mazel believes, will speed up digestion and encourage weight loss.
+Following The New Beverly Hills Diet, Mazel believes, will speed up digestion and encourage weight loss.

-The Pros & Cons
+Pros & cons

 The New Beverly Hills Diet includes all of the food groups, and promotes the benefits of eating fruits and vegetables.
 There is no need for calorie counting or portion control, and Mazel has included an easy-to-follow 35-day meal plan and recipes.

-The 35-day initiation period includes many days where dieters are advised to only eat fruit, resulting in very low calorie intake and a lack of vital nutrients.
-The New Beverly Hills Diet requires dieters to keep track of what foods they have eaten and when, which may be confusing and difficult to follow.
+The 35-day initiation period includes many days where dieters are advised to only eat fruit, resulting in very low-calorie intake and a lack of vital nutrients.
+And dieters are required to keep track of what foods they have eaten and when, which may be confusing and difficult to follow.

 The New Beverly Hills Diet offers a more balanced approach to weight loss than its original version, but Mazel's conscious combination meal plans are not a nutritious, long-term solution to maintaining a healthy weight.